 How to Select a Good Lemon

 - Heavy lemons have the highest mineral content, but they also have the most sugar.
 Look for dense ones with thin skin to get the most health benefits.

 - Lemons with finely-grained peels usually have the most juice inside.

 - Lemons should be bright yellow, with no patches of green.
 Those with green patches or a green tinge will be less ripe and much more acidic.

-- Old lemons may be squishy or feel very hard, but in either case, they will have less juice than ones that are fresh and ripe.
+- Old lemons may be squishy or feel very hard, but they will have less juice than ones that are fresh and ripe in either case.

-Drink your warm lemon water in cups that have coffee or tea stains as lemon is a DIY hack for removing these stains.
+Drink your warm lemon water in cups with coffee or tea stains as lemon is a DIY hack for removing these stains.
 Then, grind the used lemon rinds in your garbage disposal to help deodorize it.
 This helps ensure that no part of this precious citrus fruit goes to waste.

 After cycling through several lemon squeezers, I’ve shifted to a stainless steel lemon squeezer with over 1000 stellar reviews that I love and can toss into the dishwasher.
 I’ve been through peeling paint and corroded plastic with other brands.
 I feel this is worth mentioning if you’re going to make drinking lemon water or lime water a daily habit.
 Also, these reusable stainless steel straws are great if you’re concerned about lemon hitting your teeth.